Study-ext/study-ext.github.io/index.md

 ### Home page

-After logging in, you are taken to the home page, which presents you with instructions on how our application works:
+After logging in, you are taken to the home page, where you can join sessions and even request for quick help:

 <img src="doc/home-page.png">